said7388/said7388/README.md

 ![](https://komarev.com/ghpvc/?username=said7388&color=brightgreen)

 - 🔭 Focusing on FullStack.😎
-- 🌱 I’m currently learning NestJS and Golang ❤
+- 🌱 Trying to expert in NextJS and NestJS ❤
 - 💻 I love to exploring new tech stack and building cool stuffs.
 - 📰 Reading tech documentations whenever possible.
-- 🥅 2022 Goals: Want to be a Fullstack Web Developer.
+- 🥅 2023 Goals: Want to be a Fullstack Web Developer.
 - ⚡ Fun fact: Equal is Not Always Equal in Javascript.🤣

 ---